Project #213 | Equipping Health Facilities with Clean Water in Uganda

 Our partnership with Ugandan Water Project (UWP)

-Health workers in Wakiso currently face the challenge of treating patients in the midst of a pandemic while restrained by serious water shortages.
-For some health facilities, piped water shuts off for days at a time.
-For others, a limited daily water supply forces facilities to make the difficult choice of which workers and patients will receive what they need.
-Some clinics have no nearby water source, limiting health workers to using only the water they can haul from far-off sources.
-Others only have access to contaminated open water sources that pose an immediate threat to the health and safety of their patients.
-Grappling with severely limited water supplies, many facilities must scramble to buy water at a high mark-up from water vendors.
-High costs result in draconian measures for water rationing at a time when it’s critical to have adequate water for hygiene, cleaning, and medical use.
-As a result, health workers may have to treat patients without enough water for handwashing, leaving staff and patients alike vulnerable to picking up new diseases, including COVID-19, on site.
+Health workers in Wakiso currently face the challenge of treating patients in the midst of a pandemic while Grappling with severely limited water supplies.
+High water costs result in draconian measures for water rationing at a time when it’s critical to have adequate water for hygiene, cleaning, and medical use.
+As a result, health workers may have to treat patients without enough water for handwashing, leaving staff and patients alike vulnerable to picking up new diseases, including COVID-19, on-site.
 Additionally, patients are at increased risk when health facilities cannot provide basic drinking water for treatments, including urgent rehydration of children suffering from diarrheal disease, which is one of the leading causes of death among children in Uganda.

 Our Collective Impact